Aliases for LPIN2 Gene

 GeneCards Summary for LPIN2 Gene

 LPIN2 (Lipin 2) is a Protein Coding gene.
-Diseases associated with LPIN2 include majeed syndrome and multiple sclerosis 5.
+Diseases associated with LPIN2 include majeed syndrome and osteomyelitis.
 Among its related pathways are Metabolism and Regulation of Glucokinase by Glucokinase Regulatory Protein and Fatty Acyl-CoA Biosynthesis.
 GO annotations related to this gene include transcription coactivator activity and phosphatidate phosphatase activity.
 An important paralog of this gene is LPIN1.

 UniProtKB/Swiss-Prot Summary for LPIN2 Gene

 Plays important roles in controlling the metabolism of fatty acids at differents levels.
 Acts as a magnesium-dependent phosphatidate phosphatase enzyme which catalyzes the conversion of phosphatidic acid to diacylglycerol during triglyceride, phosphatidylcholine and phosphatidylethanolamine biosynthesis in the reticulum endoplasmic membrane.
 Acts also as a nuclear transcriptional coactivator for PPARGC1A to modulate lipid metabolism (By similarity).